 Students may withdraw from or change to audit status a college preparatory or college credit course anytime prior to the withdrawal deadline published in the college calendar.
+Students may not audit courses in limited access programs.
 Students may resign from the college by withdrawing from all coursework anytime prior to the resignation deadline published in the college calendar.
 Students are responsible for the completion of the formal withdrawal/resignation process.
 Students who remain enrolled in courses after the deadline will be assigned a final grade for the course by the instructor.